julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~You Ain't Gonna Need It (YAGNI)~

+In theory, it's better to avoid over-engineering and only implement what's needed.

-Accumulating defects will inevitably lead to some kind of failure.
+In practice, it's better to prepare the system for what's required to avoid accumulating defects which will inevitably lead to some kind of failure.

 **You will probably need this.**